XdoctorwhoZ/behave-learning/01_print_and_logging/README.md

 # 01 Print and Logging

+This example is based on the previous example and append some debug logs.

 The question that comes very quickly after discovering behave is : how do I see my print ?
 Indeed, by default, behave capture output logs stdout & stderr.

-This example is the same as *00_basics* but append some debug logs.
+So you won't see anyhting.

 ## How do I display my debug print ?